 - Change from a Medicare Advantage Plan back to Original Medicare.

 - Switch from one Medicare Advantage Plan to another Medicare Advantage Plan.

-There is also a special Medicare Advantage disenrollment period from January 1-February 14, 2016.
+There is also a special Medicare Advantage open enrollment period from January 1-March 31 of each year.
 During that period you can:

 - Leave your Medicare Advantage Plan and switch to Original Medicare.

-- If you switch to Original Medicare during this period, you'll have until February 14, 2016 to also join a Medicare Prescription Drug Plan to add drug coverage.
-Your coverage will begin the first day of the month after the plan gets your enrollment form.
+- If you switch to Original Medicare during this period, you'll have until March 31 to also join a Medicare Prescription Drug Plan to add drug coverage.

 Iowa Legal Aid provides help to low-income Iowans.